pytorch/pytorch.github.io/_events/pytorch_conference–dec_2nd_2022.md

 header-image: assets/images/pytorch_conference–dec_2nd_2022.gif
 ---

+Join us for our flagship conference experience.
+Apply Now to attend in person.

 We are excited to announce that the PyTorch Conference returns in-person as a satellite event to [NeurlPS](https://nips.cc/) (<font size="3">Neural Information Processing Systems</font>) in New Orleans on Dec.
 2nd.
 This is an opportunity to be part of the biggest PyTorch event of the year!

 **When**: Dec 2nd, 2022